Are you sure you want to log out?

 If your doctor suspects that your child has sepsis, they will admit the baby and immediately start with broad-spectrum antibiotics.
 This will help fight off any bacteria while the doctor waits for test results.

 Once they get the results, the treatment can change to target specifically the bacteria that is causing the problem.

 Newborns and premature babies are especially vulnerable to sepsis.
 When a doctor suspects that a newborn has sepsis, the newborn is usually taken to the neonatal intensive care unit (NICU).

-Your baby will be watched very closely in the NICU, and will be provided antibiotics, medicine, fluids, food, and a respirator if it is needed.
+Your baby will be watched very closely in the NICU, and will be provided antibiotics, medicine, fluids, food, and oxygen support if it is needed.
 Treatment in the NICU is especially important since neonatal sepsis is life-threatening especially for newborns.